 Please contact your JMH provider’s office for more details.

 Willow Cafe Dining Area Open

-The Willow Café indoor dining area has been opened.
+The Willow Café indoor dining area is open.

 We have situated tables and chairs to accommodate social distancing and have tried to model what other restaurants and dining rooms are doing.